Rates of Reaction

 2H2O2(aq) arrow O2(g) + 2H2O(l)

-which has a gas syringe connected to the top of it.
+a gas syringe connected to the top of it.
+The reaction is

-The reaction is started by adding a catalyst to
+started by adding a catalyst to the hydrogen peroxide

-the hydrogen peroxide.
-The catalyst is manganese(IV) oxide.
+.
+The catalyst used is often manganese(IV) oxide.

 The volume of oxygen in the syringe increases as the

-The volume of oxygen can be noted every 30 seconds,
+reaction proceeds.
+The volume of oxygen can be recorded

-and a graph of volume against time can be plotted.
+and then a graph of volume against time can be plotted.

 The gradient of the plot (the steepness of the slope)